StanfordBDHG/ENGAGE-HF-Firebase/README.md

 ## medications

 In this section, we describe information regarding all the medications to be specified in the Engage-HF context.
 These medications may be used by a clinician for medication requests to a patient (patients/$userId$/medicationRequests) or contra-indications (patients/$userId$/allergyIntolerances).
+The medications are generated from [functions/data/medicationCodes.json](functions/data/medicationCodes.json) file containing medications (incl. respective RxNorm SCD type codes) grouped by medication classes.

 ### medications/$medicationId$